 Additional tools — such as automatic savings, allowance scheduling and interactive financial lessons — encourage teens to build strong financial habits.
 Parents can monitor transactions and receive activity notifications.

-However, the available spending restrictions are nowhere as granular as those offered by Greenlight and Acorns Early.
+However, the available spending restrictions are nowhere as granular as those offered by Greenlight.

 To open the account, parents must already have a Fidelity account.
 When the teen turns 18, the account transitions into a standard brokerage account.

-My thoughts: I really like the Fidelity Youth Account, but I’m not a Fidelity customer, and I don’t have a teen just yet.
+My thoughts: I really like the Fidelity Youth Account, but I’m not a Fidelity customer, and two out of the three kids are not teens.
 Still, I think this account is the best no-fee combined banking and investing app for parents who invest with Fidelity (or who are willing to move funds).

 I like that it features a high APY on uninvested cash.
 For teens, seeing their money grow even a little can be a powerful way to connect the ability to save with increasing your wealth.

-Suppose you want a fee-free, all-in-one banking and investing solution.
-In that case, moving your emergency fund or cash to Fidelity may be worth moving to take advantage of their high-APY account and access this offering (if you’re not already a customer).
+If you want a fee-free, all-in-one banking and investing solution, moving your emergency fund or cash to Fidelity may be worthwhile to access their high-APY account and this offering.

 #4.
 Cash App (Runner-Up for Fee-Free Saving and Investing)